III.A.1 Composition

 6. request the circulation to the Faculty Council or to the Faculty Senate of documents offered for consideration by the Faculty Council or Faculty Senate;

-7. serve as the Faculty Council's Committee on Elections;
+7. serve as the Faculty Council's Committee on elections;

 8. notify the relevant campus assemblies of the need to fill vacancies on the Faculty Council;

-9. appoint a Special Event chair to preside at a special event, as needed;
+9. appoint a Special Event Chair to preside at a special event, as needed;

-10. review and recommend changes in these bylaws.
+12. review and recommend changes in these bylaws.

-III.B Meetings, Quorum and Attendance [Click here to see corresponding section of the Constitution]
+III.B Meetings, Quorum and Attendance

 III.B.1.
 Meetings and Quorum